HardlyDifficult/Tutorials/Chapter1.md

  - Repeat for both edges, creating smooth corners on both sides of the platform.

+TODO
+9:49  Moderator  Verified  HardlyDifficult: yea ... even as in an even multiple of the original 1.28. that's clear right =p just confirmed that works with those sprites. so try 12.8 width

+TODO size and positioning will keep changing, don't try to get it perfect.

 <hr></details><br>
 <details><summary>Why create a parent GameObject?</summary>